Skip to content

 Put yourself in the shoes of a sales partner.
-It's 8pm on a Thursday right before a long weekend, and she’s working tirelessly to quote a big project.
-She’s racing to answer her client faster than her competition, because she knows that the first responder has the best shot at winning.
+It’s 8pm on a Thursday right before a long weekend, and they’re working tirelessly to quote a big project.
+They’re racing to answer their client faster than their competition, because they know that the first responder has the best shot at winning.

-Work is flowing, she’s more productive than ever as the weekend approaches.
+Work is flowing, they’re more productive than ever as the weekend approaches.
 But there’s a hiccup.
-She needs pricing for a product that her client changed the options for at the last minute.
-The manufacturer’s office is closed, and the last price list she got doesn’t have the adders, and is grossly outdated.
+They need pricing for a product that their client changed the options for at the last minute.
+The manufacturer’s office is closed, and the last price list they got doesn’t have the adders, and is grossly outdated.

-She has no choice but to wait until Monday.
-She lost her first mover advantage.
+They have no choice but to wait until Monday.
+They lost their first mover advantage.
 This is just one of the many scenarios where not having a self-serve ecommerce portal will cost you.

 What is an Ecommerce Portal?